MaxMachalek/PriorStatsWork/README.md

-A collection of a few previous statistics projects and assignments.
+A collection of a few miscellaneous previous statistics projects and assignments.
 =====

 ## Statistical Methods